 - D. Rules of Conduct - 1.
-When current requirements for technology protection measures are satisfied, patrons with library accounts in good standing may request access to library computers or the library's Internet connection.
-Visitors may be granted access to library computers or Internet connection using a temporary guest pass. - 2.
+When current requirements for technology protection measures are satisfied, patrons with library accounts in good standing may request access to library computers or the library's internet connection.
+Visitors may be granted access to library computers or internet connection using a temporary guest pass. - 2.
 The library's computers and/or internet connection may not be used for illegal activity or to access illegal materials. - 3.
 Users will respect copyright laws and licensing agreements. - 4.
 Users will not make any attempt to gain unauthorized access to local or remote restricted files or networks, or to damage or modify computer equipment or software.
 Deliberate attempts to circumvent data protection, TPM or filtering software or other security measures are not allowed.
 Users must restart their machines at the end of every session. - 5.
 Prompt payment at the current posted rate is required when charges for printing are incurred. - 6.
-3D printing will be done by Library staff for Seward Memorial Library patrons upon completion of the Board approved form that lists appropriate specifications and costs. - 7.
 Users must sign up to use public computers and are allotted a minimum of one hour.
-Upon staff discretion, the minimum guaranteed time on schooldays from 3:30-6:00 p.m. may be shortened to 30 minutes.
+Upon staff discretion, the minimum guaranteed time may be shortened to 30 minutes.
 Users must end their session and leave the terminal or port when asked to do so by authorized Library staff, even if they have not completed their session.
-The computer lab will close 15 minutes before the library's scheduled closing time. - 8.
-Reasons for termination of session include, but are not limited to, behavior disturbing library patrons or staff, misuse of computer, improper disabling of TPM or filtering software, damaging library property, illegal activity, etc.

-Adopted March 25, 1986, Last Reviewed April 5, 2023
+All computer use must end 15 minutes before the library's scheduled closing time. - 7.
+Reasons for termination of session include, but are not limited to, behavior disturbing library patrons or staff, misuse of computer, improper disabling of TPM or filtering software, damaging library property, illegal activity. - Users will respect the privacy of other users and will refrain from attempting to Adopted March 25, 1986, Last Revised June 7, 2023 view or read material being used by others.

-- 9. Users will respect the privacy of other users and will refrain from attempting to view or read material being used by others. - 10.
-Library staff may limit the number of users at any station based on the disruption the users cause to normal library service (examples of unacceptable action listed in number 8). - 11.
+- 9. Library staff may limit the number of users at any station based on the disruption the users cause to normal library service (examples of unacceptable action listed in number 7). - 10.
 All library policies relating to behavior in the library apply to computer users.
 Computer users must comply with all applicable city, state, and federal laws.
 Examples of laws that may apply include libel, privacy, copyright, trademark, computer fraud, spamming, and child pornography.
 This list of examples is not exhaustive, but is intended to illustrate the kinds of laws that may apply to computer users in the Seward Library. - E. Termination or Prohibition of User Access